How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Applications

-where $\bar{\Phi}_G(\cdot)$ is the CCDF of the standard Gaussian. \end{proposition} Using Mill's ratio, the above results imply that the tail distribution of the rescaled iterate $y_k$ comprises of two components:
+where $\bar{\Phi}_G(\cdot)$ is the CCDF of the standard Gaussian. \end{proposition} Using Mill's ratio, the above relation implies that the tail distribution of $y_k$ contains two components:

-Specifically, we have a Gaussian tail with the asymptotic variance and a decaying $\mathcal{O}(1/a)$ residual tail.
-While the classical asymptotic normality result characterizes the asymptotic tail behavior $y_k$, it does not provide any information about its behavior in the pre-limit regime.
+Specifically, we have a time-varying Gaussian tail that quantifies the normality of rescaled SA iterates at time $k$ and a decaying $\mathcal{O}(1/a)$ residual tail.
+While the classical result on asymptotic normality characterizes the limiting tail behavior $y_k$, it offers no insight into its pre-limit regime.
 Our results bridge this gap by establishing a non-asymptotic tail behavior that recovers the Gaussian limit as $k\to \infty$.
-We further remark that while we present the result for $\xi=1$ explicitly, one can obtain analogous bounds for other choices of $\xi$.
-We do not present them here to avoid repetition.
-See Appendix \ref{sec:tail_bounds} for more details.
+We further remark that while we present the result only for $\xi=1$, analogous bounds can also be obtained for other choices of $\xi$.
+We defer these extensions to Appendix \ref{sec:tail_bounds} to avoid repetition.
+A similar tail bound can also be established by directly using Corollary \ref{cor:asymp_gaussian_rate} instead of Theorem \ref{thm_main:main_thm}.
+We provide a detailed discussion on this in Appendix \ref{sec:tightness_tail}.

-\subsubsection{Constant step-size SA}
+\subsection{Constant step-size SA}

-Constant step-size is a popular choice in SA literature, especially in the context of stochastic optimization.
-Specifically, the MSE for the iterates with constant step-size converges exponentially fast to the vicinity of the optimal point.
-We observe a similar behavior for Wasserstein-1 distance in Theorem \ref{thm_main:main_thm}.
-Notably, the above bound closely resembles the Berry-Esseen-style bound obtained for SGD in \cite{WeiLiLouWu2025GaussianApprox}.
+For constant step-size SA, our Wasserstein-1 bounds from Theorem \ref{thm_main:main_thm} and Corollary \ref{cor:asymp_gaussian_rate} exhibit a similar exponentially fast transient decay as established for MSE bounds.
+Notably, they closely resemble the Berry-Esseen-style bound obtained for SGD in \cite{WeiLiLouWu2025GaussianApprox}.
 More precisely, both expressions have an exponentially decaying transient term and a steady-state remainder term of the order $\tilde{\mathcal{O}}(\sqrt{\alpha})$ (ignoring log factors).
-Although, the rate of convergence for the transient term in our bound might not be as tight compared to \cite{WeiLiLouWu2025GaussianApprox}, it can be easily improved if $J_F$ is symmetric.
-As mentioned earlier, we can avoid the $V$-weighted norm from the solution of the Lyapunov equation and directly work with $\ell_2$-norm to get sharper constants.
-This simplification is possible because, in the case of SGD, $J_F=-\nabla^2 g(x^*)$ is negative definite matrix.
+Although, the rate of decay for the transient term in our bound might not be as tight as in \cite{WeiLiLouWu2025GaussianApprox}, it can be easily improved if $J_F$ is symmetric (for eg., in SGD where $J_F=-\nabla^2 g(x^*)$ is negative definite) by directly working with $\ell_2$-norm instead of the Lyapunov Eq. $\eqref{eq:lyap_gen_<1_I}$.